 One thing that is very common in SMT chip processing is electronic components.
 So how to replace SMD components in the circuit board processing process?

 First, prepare a temperature-controlled electric soldering iron with a ground wire.
-The width of the soldering iron tip should be equal to the metal end surface of the chip assembly.
-The temperature of the soldering iron tip must reach 320°C. In addition, prepare a pair of tweezers for removing tin.
+The width of the soldering iron tip should be equal to the metal end surface of the chip PCBA assembly.
+The temperature of the soldering iron tip must reach 320°C. In addition, prepare a pair of tweezers for removing the tin.
 Use fine low-temperature rosin welding wire for welding, the welding steps are as follows:

 1. Place the soldering iron tip directly on the upper surface of the damaged component.
 When the solder on both sides of the component and the adhesive underneath melt, use tweezers to remove the component.